 There is a need to guarantee the minimal infrastructure for ICT to work.
-Easy access to power supply for recharging and good coverage of network for accessing to internet services are needed.
+Easy access to the power supply for recharging and good coverage of network for accessing to internet services are needed.
 ICT solutions must be placed in a suitable place, be user-friendly and well adapted to users' habits.
 The introduction of Wi-Fi reduced in many cases the need for major physical alterations in the living environments.
 However, connectivity of Wi-Fi (3G, 4G, 5G) is an issue.
-Another aspect is lack of space and narrow housing that is mentioned as one of the major obstacles to install sensors, internet connection and other IT solutions.
-It also depends on the kind of the solution if major alterations in the living environment are needed: for example: steps prevent wheeled robot to navigate through the entire space, which also needs more room than telemonitoring.
+Another aspect is the lack of space and narrow housing that is mentioned as one of the significant obstacles to installing sensors, internet connection and other IT solutions.
+It also depends on the kind of the solution if significant alterations in the living environment are needed, for example, steps prevent the wheeled robot from navigating through the entire space, which also needs more room than telemonitoring.